Milwaukee County Attractions

 750 N. Lincoln Memorial Drive, Milwaukee

 Art lovers will enjoy this exquisite museum displaying more than 20,000 works of art including 15th – 20th Century European and American paintings and drawings, sculptures, photography and decorative arts.
-Some of the featured artists and collections include Georgia O’Keefe, Frank Lloyd Wright, Andy Worhal, the Hall Collection of American Folk Art, and the Flagg Collection of Renaissance artifacts and decorative items.
+Some of the featured artists and collections include Georgia O’Keefe, Frank Lloyd Wright, Andy Warhol, the Hall Collection of American Folk Art, and the Flagg Collection of Renaissance artifacts and decorative items.
 The Art Museum also presents the Sunday Family Series — weekly workshops that combine fun and education for the whole family.
 Open Tuesday, Wednesday, Friday and Saturday, 10am-5pm; Thursday 12noon-9pm; Sunday 12noon-5pm.
 Call for schedule of events and special exhibits.

 Parks & Nature Centers